Importing Lightroom: Not applying rotation

 I am starting to think that orientation has to be used BEFORE crop, since one of my pictures cause a darktable crash when used with the xmp containing crop and orientation (maybe there is something different in the xmp file causing the crash, but i guess this is related to crop and orientation...).

-#5 Updated by Nikolaus Krismer about 6 years ago
+#5 Updated by Nikolaus Krismer over 6 years ago

 Just downloaded, compiled and installed darktable from GIT as described on the website (version 1.3-31~ga78b31b).